 - Myth: My loved ones don’t want me to attend rehab, but I do.
 I should listen to them because they know what’s best for me at this point.

 - Truth: Actually, rehabilitation and recovery are about what is best for the addict, not their loved ones, and an individual who is struggling with addiction should still have a significant say in how their recovery should be achieved.
 Of course the friends and family of an addicted individual should still receive help and treatment for their own issues associated with their loved one’s drug abuse, but your treatment program should be based on your needs and what you believe will be most beneficial to your recovery, not what others think.
 This should also pertain to the kind of treatment you receive and the facility from which you receive it.

 - Myth: Medications are used in rehab.
 This is just moving someone from one addiction to another.

 - Truth: When medications are used in treatment, their dosages are highly regulated to ensure that they do not cause any dangerous side effects for the individual, including those that create euphoria.
 Medications are given because they minimize withdrawal symptoms, reestablish the normal functions of the individual’s brain and body, and allow the individual to focus on their therapy.
 They are not being given as a substitute to prolong addiction, as they do not create the same drug-seeking behavior and other problematic issues associated with addiction.

 Once you consider the truth behind these long-believed myths, you can discover that rehab is a beneficial program and is often necessary to most addicts.
 What’s more, your treatment program will be specifically catered to your needs and no one else’s in order to ensure that you can recover in the best, safest, and most effective way for you.
-Call 800-662-4357 to learn more about the benefits of attending a rehab center.
+Call 800-743-5860 (Who Answers?) to learn more about the benefits of attending a rehab center.

 Can I Recover Without Rehab?